Dimitri-Matheus/StarLuxe/README.md

 </p>

 ## How to use

-Extract the file and run `HSR+.exe` Once open, press **enter** to proceed to the next page.
+Download the [latest version](https://github.com/Dimitri-Matheus/HSR-Script/releases) and extract the file.
+Then, run `StarLuxe.exe`

-Enter your game's path and select the desired Reshade pack.
+Once open, fill in the necessary information and download the ReShade presets if you wish to use them.

-After completing all the steps, the application will create a file in the ***script/folder***
+On the main screen, press the **Start** button
 <p align="center">
-	<b>✧ Run HSR+.bat and enjoy ✧</b>
+	<b>✧ Select the game you want to use ReShade and enjoy ✧</b>
 </p>

 ---

 ## Attributes
-1. Facilitating Reshade integration into _Honkai Star Rail_
+- **Launcher** — Allows applying ReShade to selected games
-2. Support for custom themes and Reshade presets
+- **Custom Themes & Preset Packs** — Provides support for custom themes and predefined Reshade preset packs
-3. Custom script creation
+- **GitHub Integration** — Enables downloading your own Reshade presets directly from GitHub.

 ---